 - 1/3 cup light olive oil or avocado oil

-- 1/3 cup plain unsweetened almond milk
+- 1/3 cup plain unsweetened almond milk or your favorite milk

 - 1/2 cup cream cheese at room temperature